 Balance sheet strength

-In the next part of our series, we’ll analyze how short of covering its dividends BHP’s forecast free cash flows fall.
+In the next part of this series, we’ll look at BHP’s ability to generate free cash flow.